The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

 - number is divisible by 3 - 'fizz'
 - number is divisible by 5 - 'buzz'
 - number is divisible by both 3 *and* 5 - 'fizzBuzz!'
+- number is none of those - just log the number

 Note: I'm well aware the solution to this problem is *everywhere* but solving it is a right of passage.
 So try to figure it out on your own first, ok? -- Mike